Advising people fleeing domestic abuse

 Anyone fleeing abuse can get housing association accommodation but may face problems if they cannot pay the rent because they are not eligible for benefits.

-The spouse or civil partner of an EEA national can use their EEA family member rights to access housing and benefits until they are divorced, or the civil partnership is dissolved.
+A person who has EU pre-settled status and who is the partner (or former partner) of an EEA national can use their EEA family member rights to get access to housing and benefits (SI 2020/1309, schedule 4).
+The spouse or civil partner of an EEA national can use their EEA family member rights until they are divorced, or the civil partnership is dissolved.
 A former spouse or civil partner who is not an EEA national themself can use their retained family member rights if the relationship ended due to domestic violence.

 Refugees, etc and people who have claimed asylum